betaglot/plantabeta/docs/Proposal.md

 - Building Quastuco.com
 - Editing videos of Moves into Gifs and Photos
 - Editing and inserting photos into ElementProfiles
-- Making EnvironmentDiagrams from EnvironmentPhotos
+- Making EcoDiagrams from EcoPhotos
 - Writing all the text for Plantbeta.
 - Building the Tests.
 - Graphing the relationships between elements